New UK leader faces energy crisis, ailing economy

 Truss, as foreign secretary, was a firm supporter of Ukraine's resistance to Russia.
 She has said her first phone call with a world leader will be to President Volodymyr Zelenskyy.

-Truss has also pledged to increase UK defense spending to 3 per cent of gross domestic product from just over 2 per cent — another expensive promise.
+Truss has also pledged to increase UK defence spending to three per cent of gross domestic product from just over two per cent — another expensive promise.

-Rebecca Macdougal, 55, who works in law enforcement, said outside the Houses of Parliament that time will tell whether Truss can turn things round.
+Rebecca Macdougal, 55, who works in law enforcement, said outside the Houses of Parliament that time will tell whether Truss can turn things around.

 "She's making promises for that, as she says she's going to deliver, deliver, deliver," Macdougal noted.
 "But we will see in, hopefully, the next few weeks there'll be some announcements which will help the normal working person."